-The two are so similar in symptoms that doctors often simply use process of elimination to discover what you have.
-You should also consider taking my anxiety test to see if it seems like you have anxiety.
+The two are so similar in symptoms that doctors often simply use the process of elimination to discover what you have.
+You should also consider taking my free 7 minute anxiety test to see if it seems like you have anxiety.

 It's important to realize that there is almost no such thing as a hidden heart problem.
 Yes, they can occur in rare cases, but the reality is that if you're younger than 40 and have no reason to believe you have any heart trouble, the likelihood of experiencing and surviving a heart attack is basically nothing.
 It is very, very rare for someone to have an undiagnosed heart condition that a doctor cannot find that they survive without issue.
 If there's no reason to think you could have a heart attack, you probably can't.

 But of course, that's often not that comforting.
 Those with panic attacks also often have health anxiety, and probably worry that they're one of the only people that have an undiagnosed health condition.
 So the following are examples of ways that you can tell the difference between panic attacks and heart attacks.

 Both panic attacks and heart attacks have chest pains, and both can cause what feels like a squeezing of the heart.
 But heart attacks cause chest pains that tend to radiate all along the shoulder.
 The pain isn't localized to the heart area and instead can cover a significant portion of the left side of the body.
 Panic attacks tend to have more focused chest pains and rarely does the pain radiate strongly.

 Both heart attacks and panic attacks can cause nausea, and in some cases panic attacks can lead to vomiting, but that is much less common.
 Heart attacks, on the other hand, are more likely to cause vomiting.
 The difference isn't significant enough to guarantee any difference, but there is a higher likelihood of heart problems if you vomit.